me-asri/rtptun/README.md

 ## Limitations
  * [The Parrot is Dead](https://people.cs.umass.edu/~amir/papers/parrot.pdf)
- * No authentication/validation for proxied UDP traffic
+ * No encryption/authentication for proxied UDP traffic
- * May have High CPU usage (for now)
  * No IPv6 support (for now)
  * Unfinished code